You’ve started your business, but money’s tight. You haven’t got much cash to play with.

 Don’t hire too soon.
 Only do so when you and your cofounders really cannot manage any more.

-A job in a startup can be exciting and provide great experience with plenty of responsibility.
-Offer a great learning opportunity and, especially in a tough economy, you can get smart people for free.
+A job in a startup can be exciting and provide great experience for someone just getting started in their career.
+Offer a great learning opportunity and, especially in a tough economy, you can get help from talented, enthusiastic people for much less than you’d pay more experienced staff.

 7. Get Cheap Help from Business School Students